Jason Welch

-Jason Michael Welch (born November 2, 1989) is an American former wrestler.
-As a high school wrestler at Las Lomas High School in Walnut Creek, California, Welch was the 13th wrestler ever to win 3 California state championships.
+Jason Michael Welch (born November 2, 1989) is an American former wrestler and current coach.
+As a high school wrestler at Las Lomas High School in Walnut Creek, California, Welch was the 13th wrestler ever to win three California state championships.
 In 2008, Welch graduated and signed with Northwestern University in Evanston, Illinois.
 Welch was a four-time national qualifier and a three-time NCAA All-American.